What is Integrative and Functional Nutrition?

-It was his belief that eating wholesome food is the basis of good health. ?Hippocrates also said almost 2500 years ago Leave your drugs in the chemists pot if you can heal the patient with food.
+It was his belief that eating wholesome food is the basis of good health.
+Hippocrates also said almost 2500 years ago, “Leave your drugs in the chemist’s pot if you can heal the patient with food.”

-As an integrative and functional nutritionist, I strive for a holistic approach that incorporates lifestyle, foods, labs, and supplements to create a nutrition care plan.
-My comprehensive assessment helps me design a personalized treatment plan, tailored to each patients unique needs and lifestyle to support the fullest expression of health and healing. ?This integrated approach can dramatically improve patient outcomes and quality of life.
+As an integrative and functional nutritionist, I strive for a holistic approach.
+It incorporates lifestyle, foods, labs, and supplements to create a nutrition care plan.
+My comprehensive assessment helps me design a personalized treatment plan, tailored to each patient’s unique needs and lifestyle.
+Our goal is to support the fullest expression of health and healing.

 What is health?

 You deserve to be healthy, right?
 But what does health mean to you?

 To me, being healthy is priceless.
 Who wants to spend more time in the doctor’s office due to being sick or having to pop more pills?
 I encourage you to assess how you really feel and ask yourself, “Could I be feeling better?”

 We as humans adapt how we feel to our environment.
 I have heard from many people that their illness or condition has been a part of their life for years.
 It becomes normal for them to feel sick or have aches or pain.

 My philosophy with each patient I meet is, this is unacceptable.
 You only live once.
 And you don’t want to look back and wish you would have done something to have better health.

 So, I encourage you to see how you can make a change in your life to feel better, have more energy, and be pain-free.

 When I went to school, I studied nutrition and dietetics.
 I learned about treating disease.
 I also learned about the food guide pyramid (FGP) and it seemed appropriate at the time.